 The point forecast evaluation of the previous subsection is a useful tool to discriminate among models, but disregards the uncertainty assigned by each model to its point prediction.
 For this reason, we now turn to the evaluation of the density forecasts.
 We measure the accuracy of a density forecast using the log-predictive score, which is simply the logarithm of the predictive density generated by a model, evaluated at the realized value of the time series.
-Therefore, if model A has a higher average log predictive score than model B, it means that values close to the actual realizations of a time series were a priori more likely according to model A relative to model B.
+Therefore, if model A has a higher average log predictive score than model B, it means that values close to the actual realizations of a time series were a priori more likely according to model A relative to model B. We measure the log-predictive score using a Gaussian approximation of the predictive density for all models.

 Table 3 reports the average difference between the log predictive scores of the BVARs and the competing models (the flat-prior VAR and RW models), for each variable and horizon.
 A positive number indicates that the density forecasts produced by our proposed procedure are more accurate than those of the alternative models.
-In addition, the HAC estimate of its standard deviation (in parentheses) gives a rough idea of the statistical significance and the volatility of this difference.6
+In addition, the HAC estimate of its standard deviation (in parentheses) gives a rough idea of the statistical significance and the volatility of this difference.